Jo-with-vision/FEM-blog-preview-card/README.md

 ## Overview

 A simple blog card using flex to center the card and flex again within the card to align the avatar and author-name.
-Due to setting a max-width on the card, there was no need for flexbox to display the card contents.

 ### The challenge